aminefredj/aminefredj/README.md

 - 👋 Hi, I’m @aminefredj
-- 👀 I’m interested in hacking
+- 👀 I’m interested in
-- 🌱 I’m currently learning hacking
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me with my email fredjamine32@gmail.com